Roster: Company H, 47th Regiment, Pennsylvania Volunteers

 But once again, sadness stalked the 47th as men who had survived the worst in battle were felled by the invisible foe of disease.
 Many of those who died during this phase of service were initially interred in Charleston’s Magnolia Cemetery before being exhumed and reinterred later at the Beaufort National Cemetery; others still rest in unidentified graves.
 Private Patrick Mullen died on 15 July 1865 while Corporal Edward H. Marchley died from congestive fever at the Union Army’s post hospital at Charleston, South Carolina on 19 August.
 Two days later, Private John H. Clemmens became Corporal John Clemmens.

 That summer and throughout September 1865, several more men from Company H and the 47th Pennsylvania were discharged on Surgeons’ Certificates or by General Order of the U.S. Office of the Adjutant General.
-Privates Charles Klotz, Thomas Haywood and Charles E. Baldwin also mustered out upon expiration of their terms of service on 28 October, 31 October and 22 November, respectively.
+Privates Charles Klotz, Thomas Haywood and Charles E. Baldwin also mustered out upon expiration of their terms of enlistment on 28 October, 31 October and 22 November, respectively.

 Finally, beginning on Christmas Day of that year, the majority of the men of Company H, 47th Regiment, Pennsylvania Volunteers began to honorably muster out at Charleston, South Carolina—a process which continued through early January.
 Following a stormy voyage home, the 47th Pennsylvania disembarked in New York City.
 The weary men were then shipped to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, the 47th Pennsylvania Veteran Volunteers were officially given their final discharge papers.